rzk-lang/hottbook/src/1-foundations/2-homotopy-type-theory/04-homotopies-are-equivalences.rzk.md

     Here $f(x)$ denotes the ordinary application of $f$ to $x$, while $f(H(x))$ denotes $ap_f(H(x))$.

+Proof is given in the end of the file.
 ```rzk
 -- #def homotopy-id-swap
 --     (A : U)